mikebusby/cobalt/README.md

 ## FTP Deployment

 Copy ftp-config.json.example, remove the .example extension and add your server credentials.
-Then uncomment line in gulpfile.
+Then uncomment task in gulpfile.
 For security reasons you should not commit the FTP config file.

 Make sure to run ```yarn run production-build``` first then...